This article takes a close look at the business and rugby backgrounds of the former and current owners of Bath Rugby Football Club.

 Brownsword and Bath Rugby

-Andrew Brownsword purchased a majority shareholding in the club in 1996.
+Andrew Brownsword purchased a majority shareholding in the club in 1996 as the club moved from amateur to professional status.

 The club’s fortunes ebbed and flowed over the years on the field, but they were only going one direction off it.
 The club’s financial losses mounted year by year.